USCIS Filing Fees Calculator

 Can I pay one lump sum for a multi-form packet?

-Usually no. USCIS often requires separate payments per form and per additional charge.
-Follow the form’s instructions.
+Usually no. USCIS often requires separate payments per form and per additional statutory charge.
+Follow the form’s official instructions.

 Am I eligible for a reduced N-400 fee?